Harry Turner (1920-2009)

 As a teenager, Harry was a member of the Manchester Interplanetary Society and the co-editor then sole editor of its journal, The Astronaut.
 The MIS has the honour to be the only amateur society ever to launch rockets from English soiluntil its exploits attracted the unwelcome attention of the local police and provide the Manchester Evening News, the News of the World, the Sunday Chronicle and other newspapers with a shock-horror story.

 With wife-to-be Marion's help, Harry began to publish Zenith, his own SF fan magazine, in the early years of World War II.
 When he registered for military service in at the end of 1940, he was surprised to find that he had A1 vision, even though he always wore glasses.
 His actual call-up was postponed several times because Hitler's Luftwaffe kept bombing the RAF's records, but his enlistment did happen in 1942; in nice time to sabotage and hasten Harry and Marion's wedding plans.
+The paper shortages caused by the war also sabotaged their promising professional careers as an artist and a science-fiction author respectively.

 As a fully trained radar technician, Harry was obliged to lead a semi-nomadic life, alternating between permanent postings and trips to help keep the many satellite radar stations working.
 The Germans continued to launch bombing raids at the whole of the British Isles from occupied territory throughout the war, and radar was one of the essential components of the home defence effort.